owenrh/lefty/README.md

 ```

 ### Overview
-Lefty is a proof-of-concept that applies brute force search in combination with mechanical sympathy to provide search performance which beats algorithmic approaches in certain niches.
+Lefty is a proof-of-concept that applies brute force search in combination with mechanical sympathy to provide search performance which beats algorithmic approaches in certain niches - most notably similarity search.

 I developed this as a side project back in 2016.
 It is implemented in Java, using off-heap memory, mixed in with a bit of Springboot.